robocorp/example-google-image-search-firefox/README.md

-# example-google-image-search-firefox
-The common example but using Firefox browser taken loaded from conda-forge
+# Google image search example robot using Firefox browser

+Executes Google image search and stores the first result image using Firerfox browser and webdriver that are loaded from conda-forge.

+Execution is done in fully headless mode so browser will not even be visible and this robot is executable on the Robocorp hosted Cloud Containers as is.